 Creating a store with Shopify achieves a professional look and feel fast – great for growing a genuine brand.
-You get a standalone webiste, 24/7 support, access to thousands of apps, and plenty of customisation options.
+You get a standalone website, 24/7 support, access to thousands of apps, and plenty of customization options.

 But you’ll need to have a plan for driving targeted traffic to the site in order to generate sales.

 eBay offers a store within an already established marketplace of buyers.
 So traffic can be a lot easier to acquire while maintaining profitable margins.

 But your store then lacks brand independence, and is usually forced to heavily compete on price.

 One solution is to cut the Shopify vs eBay comparisons entirely – and just start selling multichannel on both platforms.

 This is where using a multichannel system like Veeqo is almost essential.
 Helping to:

 Sync inventory across every channel in real-time, so you don’t sell more units than you actually have in stock.